·

 atmospheric lifting mechanisms

 Convergence occurs when two air masses collide and the warm air is forced upward.
 This is often seen in weather fronts.
 When it happens in weather fronts, it is called frontal lifting.
 An example of frontal lifting would be cold fronts.
 The cold air shoves into the warm air & forces it upward, creating rapidly rising clouds.
+Tornado formation is prime in areas of convergence.

 Convection